 We may use your business address, phone numbers, email address and social media or digital channels (for example, Facebook, Google and message facilities in other platforms) to contact you according to your marketing preferences.
 You can stop our marketing at any time by contacting us using the details below or by following the instructions in the communication.

 If you have any questions about this privacy notice, or if you wish to exercise your rights or contact the DPO, you can contact us by going to the Contact Us section of our website.
-Alternatively, you can write to Olympus Eyewear Group, Administration Office, 63c King St, Leicester, LE1 6RP, marking it for the attention of the DPO.
+Alternatively, you can write to Olympus Eyewear Holdings, Administration Office, Holt House, 5 Upper King Street, Leicester, LE1 6XF marking it for the attention of the DPO.